Several influenza surveillance methods are employed. Data are summarized by influenza season (generally October-April) rather than calendar year.

-Surveillance for pediatric (<18 years of age)laboratory-confirmed hospitalized cases of influenza in the metropolitan area began during the 2003-2004 influenza season, and was expanded statewide 2008-2009.
-Since the 2013- 2014 season, clinicians are encouraged to collect a throat or nasopharyngeal swab, or other specimen, from all patients admitted to a hospital with suspect influenza, and submit the specimen to the PHL for testing.
-In the 2014-2015 season, influenza B subtyping was added.
+Surveillance for pediatric (<18 years of age) laboratory-confirmed hospitalized cases of influenza in the metropolitan area was established during the 2003-2004 influenza season and expanded to include adults for the 2005-2006 influenza season.
+For the 2008-2009 season surveillance was expanded statewide.
+Since the 2013-2014 season, clinicians have been encouraged to collect a throat or nasopharyngeal swab, or other specimen from all patients admitted to a hospital with suspect influenza, and submit the specimen to the PHL for influenza testing.

-Case report forms have been completed on 70% of 976 metropolitan area cases.
-Of these, 32% were diagnosed with pneumonia, 20% required admission into an intensive care unit, and 10% were placed on mechanical ventilation.
+Case report forms have been completed on 33% of the 2,603 metropolitan area cases selected for chart abstraction.
+Of these, 18% were diagnosed with pneumonia, 13% required admission into an intensive care unit, and 6% were placed on mechanical ventilation.
 An invasive bacterial co-infection was present in 9% of hospitalized cases.
-Antiviral treatment, recommended for all hospitalized influenza cases, was prescribed for 85% of cases.
-Overall, 93% of adult cases and 45% of pediatric cases had at least one chronic medical condition that would have put them at increased risk for influenza disease.
+Antiviral treatment was prescribed for 93% of cases.
+Overall, 94% of adult cases and 6% of pediatric cases had at least one chronic medical condition that would have put them at increased risk for influenza disease.

-The Minnesota Laboratory System (MLS) Laboratory Influenza Surveillance Program is made up of more than 110 clinic- and hospital-based laboratories, voluntarily submitting testing data on a weekly basis.
+The Minnesota Laboratory System (MLS) Laboratory Influenza Surveillance Program is made up of more than 110 clinic- and hospital-based laboratories which voluntarily submit testing data on a weekly basis.
 These laboratories perform rapid testing for influenza and respiratory syncytial virus (RSV).
-Significantly fewer labs perform viral culture testing (six labs) for influenza, RSV, and other respiratory viruses.
-Nine laboratories perform PCR testing for influenza and three also perform PCR testing for other respiratory viruses.
-The PHL also provides further characterization of submitted influenza isolates to determine the hemagglutinin serotype to indicate vaccine coverage.
-Tracking laboratory results assists healthcare providers with patient diagnosis of influenza-like illness (ILI) and provides an indicator of the progression of the influenza season as well as prevalence of disease in the community.
-Between October 4, 2015 - May 21, 2016, laboratories reported data on 21,273 influenza PCR tests, 1,617 (8%) of which were positive for influenza.
-Of these, 687 (43%) were positive for influenza A(H1N1)pdm09, 21 (1%) were positive for influenza A/(H3), 649 (40%) were positive for influenza A-not subtyped, and 260 (16%) were positive for influenza B.
+Significantly fewer laboratories perform viral culture testing.
+Nine laboratories perform PCR testing for influenza, and three also perform PCR testing for other respiratory viruses.
+The PHL provides further characterization of submitted influenza isolates to determine the hemagglutinin serotype.
+Tracking laboratory results assists healthcare providers with patient diagnosis of influenza-like illness (ILI), and provides an indicator of the progression of the influenza season as well as prevalence of disease in the community.
+Between October 1, 2017 – May 19, 2018, laboratories reported data on 42,188 influenza PCR tests, 8,260 (20%) of which were positive for influenza.
+Of these, 326 (4%) were positive for influenza A (H3), 75 (1%) were positive for influenza A (H1N1) pdm09, 6,110 (74%) were positive for influenza A-not subtyped, and 1,749 (21%) were positive for influenza B.

-We conduct sentinel surveillance for ILI (fever >100° F and cough and/or sore throat in the absence of known cause other than influenza) through outpatient medical providers including those in private practice, public health clinics, urgent care centers, emergency rooms, and university student health centers.
-There are 26 sites in 22 counties.
+We conduct sentinel surveillance for ILI (fever >100° F, and cough, and/or sore throat in the absence of known cause other than influenza) through outpatient medical providers including those in private practice, public health clinics, urgent care centers, emergency rooms, and university student health centers.
+There were 29 sites in 22 counties.
 Participating providers report the total number of patient visits each week and number of patient visits for ILI by age group (0-4 years, 5-24 years, 25-64 years, ≥65 years).
-Percentage of ILI peaked during the week of March 6-12, 2016 at 2.4%.
+Percentage of ILI peaked during the week of February 4-10, 2017 at 6.7%.

 ILI Outbreaks (Schools and Long Term Care Facilities)

 An influenza outbreak is suspected in a long-term care facility (LTCF) when two or more residents in a facility develop symptoms consistent with influenza during a 48- to 72-hour period.
 An influenza outbreak is confirmed when at least one resident has a positive culture, PCR, or rapid antigen test for influenza and there are other cases of respiratory illness in the same unit.
-Forty-eight facilities in 23 counties reported confirmed outbreaks during the 2015-2016 influenza season.
-The number of LTCFs reporting outbreaks ranged from a low of three in 2008-2009 to a high of 209 in 2012-2013.
+Two hundred twelve facilities in 68 counties reported confirmed outbreaks during the 2017-2018 influenza season.
+The number of LTCFs reporting outbreaks ranged from a low of three in 2008- 2009 to a high of 212 this season.

 - For up to date information see>> Influenza (Flu)